List of festivals in Nigeria: New Yam Festivals in Nigeria

-Yam is a staple food in the West Africa and other regions classified as a Tuber crop and it is a annual or perennial crop.
+Yam is a staple food in the West Africa and other regions classified as a Tuber crop and it is an annual or perennial crop.
 It is known to have many species and with a general botanical name of the family of Dioscorea Species.
 Yam is considered as one of the major or the most important crops in Nigeria from the olden days till date as it is grown in mostly all the states, and whoever in a community has a barn of Yam is listed among the wealthy sets of people in the community.
-Yam is counted to be more than food and very well respected in Nigeria and one of the major food accepted as bride price when a man is seeking for a woman hand in marriage.
+Yam is counted to be more than food and very well respected in Nigeria and one of the major food accepted as bride price when a man is seeking for a woman's hand in marriage.
 The festival is mostly celebrated among the Igbo people due to different spiritual ideology surrounding Yam from ancestors story passed on till today to them.
 New Yam Festival is celebrated annually since some or most of the common Yams are annual crops, though sometimes treated as perennial crops due to its life-cycle, the festival which hold yearly to celebrate the end and beginning of a new season.
 Also, it is said to be a taboo to eat the new Yam before the celebration as it is a means of pleasing and appeal to the gods and spirit of harvest and god of the Earth and thanking them for bountiful harvest, this way the god is happy and will bring more good harvest in the new season.